nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 # High-level Approach

-## Step 1
+## Gathering location on Host

 Host (H) contains location Devices (HD) like mobile sensor, GPS sensor, WiFi sensor, GNSS sensor, etc. H is a compute node, including servers, routers, and end-user appliances like smartphones or tablets or PCs.
+H has a TPM.
+Note on TPM -- The EK certificate is a digital certificate signed by the TPM manufacturer's CA which verifies the identity and trustworthiness of the TPM's Endorsement Key (EK).
+For the initial version of the draft H is bare metal Linux OS host.

+The location agent (modified SPIFFE/SPIRE agent) is a daemon running on bare-metal Linux OS Host as a process with root permissions and direct access to TPM.
+The agent gathers the location from local location sensors (e.g. GPS, GNSS).
+The agent has a TPM plugin which interacts with the TPM.
+The server (SPIFFE/SPIRE server) is running in cluster which is isolated from the cluster in which the agent is running.

+### Boot time attestation/remote verification of OS for integrity and proof of residency on H
+As part of system boot/reboot process, boot loader based measured system boot with remote SPIFFE/SPIRE server verification is used to ensure only approved OS is running on an approved hardware platform.

+Measurement Collection: During the boot process, the boot loader collects measurements (hashes) of the boot components and configurations.
+The boot components are Firmware/BIOS/UEFI, bootloader, OS, drivers and initial programs.

+Log Creation: These measurements are recorded in a log, often referred to as the TCGLog, and stored in the TPM's Platform Configuration Registers (PCRs).

+Attestation Report: The TPM generates an attestation report, which includes the signed measurements and the boot configuration log.
+The signature of the attestation report (aka quote) is by a TPM attestation key (AK).
+This attestation includes data about the TPM's state and can be used to verify that the AK is indeed cryptographically backed by the TPM EK certificate.

+Transmission: The attestation report is then sent to an external verifier (server), through a secure TLS connection.

+Remote Verification: The remote server checks the integrity of the attestation report and validates the measurements against known good values.
+The server also validates that the TPM EK certificate has not been revoked and part of approved list of TPM EK identifiers associated with hardware platform.
+At this point, we can be sure that the hardware platform is approved for running workloads and is running an approved OS.

+### Run time attestation/remote verification of agent for integrity and proof of residency on H
+As part of agent start/restart process, linux integrity measurment architecture (linux-ima) is used to ensure that only approved executable for agent is loaded.

+Measurement collection: The agent executable is measured by linux-ima before it is loaded.
+Local Verification: Enforce local validation of a measurement against a approved value stored in an extended attribute of the file.

+TPM attestation and remote server verification:

+- Agent generates attestation key (AK) using TPM

+- Agent sends the AK attestation parameters (PCR quote etc.) and EK certificate to the server

+- Server inspects EK certificate.
+If ca_path exists, and the EK certificate was signed by any chain in ca_path, validation passes

+- If validation passed, the server generates a credential activation challenge.
+The challenge's secret is encrypted using the EK public key.

+- Server sends challenge to agent

+- Agent decrypts the challenge's secret

+- Agent sends back decrypted secret

+- Server verifies that the decrypted secret is the same it used to build the challenge

+- Server creates a SPIFFE ID along with the sha256sum of the TPM AK public key

-## Step 2
+## Geo-location service

-Location agent on H gets its attested location (L), and signed by, geo-location service (GL).
-Signed location delivered as a certificate or signed token (e.g., JWT)?
-Proof of Residency of location agent on H is obtained using vTPM.
-Location agent asks vTPM for AIK-attested proof.

-### GL can run inside H or outside of H:

-* Inside H: Only GPS/GNSS device location sources are available or would like to maximize location privacy.

 * Outside H: In turn will connect to mobile location service providers (e.g., Telefonica), and use other sources such as WiFi-based location service providers (e.g., Google) or device location sources (e.g., GNSS).

 ### Location Quality

 * Location (L) has a quality associated with it.
 For example, IP address-based L is of lower quality as compared to other sources.

 ### Definition of attested location generated by GL

-* GL ensures that the composition of H is intact (e.g. SIM card not plugged out from CPE) by periodically polling the state of H. Note that e-SIM does not have the plugging out problem like standard SIM.
+* GL ensures that the composition of H (todo: add reference to H composition table) is intact (e.g. SIM card not plugged out from CPE) by periodically polling the state of H. Note that e-SIM does not have the plugging out problem like standard SIM but could be subject to e-SIM swap attack.
+Host composition (HC) comprises of TPM EK, Mobile-SIM etc.

-* GL derives a composite location, including location quality, from various location sensors for a H with multiple location sensors.
+* GL derives a combined location, including location quality, from various location sensors for a H with multiple location sensors.
+As an example, GPS is considered less trustworthy as compared to mobile.

-* GL signs the composite location, along with a trusted time, with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.
+* GL signs the combined location, along with a time from a trusted source, and host composition (TPM EK, mobile-SIM etc.) with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.

-### Geo-location Service

-* Geo-location service should check approved hosts in a shared ledger (TPM EK, mobile-SIM).

-* Note that the location is a property of H. Other entities on H (e.g., an application) will have to associate with L through proof of residency on H.
+* The composite location comprises of combined geo-location (which includes location quality), time and host composition.
+Other entities on H (e.g., an application) will have to associate with L through proof of residency on H.

 ## Step 3

-Geo-fence policies are of various types (rectangular, circular etc.).
+Geo-fence policies are of four flavours - precise location, precise bounding box/circle of location, approximate location (no definition of boundary), boolean membership of given boundary (rectangular, circular, state etc.)

 They are available in the form of pre-defined templates or can be configured on demand.
 Enterprises choose the geo-fence policies to be enforced for various hosts.
 Note that the hosts must belong to the list of approved hosts in a shared ledger (TPM EK, mobile-SIM).
 The geo-fence policies applied to various hosts are recorded in a shared ledger.